qld-gov-au/swe/product-definition.md

 * Franchise Website Standard (also known as SWE)
 * Agency Website Standard (also known as the Consistent User Experience or ‘CUE’).

-This document will assist agencies to understand and comply with the Franchise Website Standard.
+This page will assist agencies to understand and comply with the Franchise Website Standard.

 ## 1.1	The Franchise Website Standard